Get started with Power Automate

 Follow this tutorial to learn more about creating flows from templates.

-When you create a flow from scratch, you control the entire workflow.
+When you create a cloud flow from scratch, you control the entire workflow.
 Here are a few ideas to get your started:

 - Flows with many steps.

 - Create an approval flow.

 - Watch a cloud flow in action.